RhinoDevel/MtSha1/README.md

 # MtSha1
-SHA1 hash generator written in C.
+Create SHA1 hashes from files.
+Written in C.

 Includes sample code (see main.c).